Trans-Siberian Orchestra Giveaway

 Critically acclaimed, multi-platinum, symphonic rock group Trans-Siberian Orchestra is coming back to Los Angeles.
-Join then as they bring back their treasured tale “The Ghosts of Christmas Eve” to life at the Citizen’s Business Bank Arena in Ontario on December 27th.
+Join then as they bring back their treasured tale “The Ghosts of Christmas Eve” to life at the Citizen’s Business Bank Arena in Ontario on December 2nd.
 Tickets are on sale now at AXS.com.
-Watch the KTLA 5 News at Ten for your chance to win a pair of tickets to the show at either 3:30pm or 7:30pm on Saturday December 2nd.
+Watch the KTLA 5 News at 1pm, 3pm or 10pm on Wednesday November 29th for your chance to win a pair of tickets to the show at either 3:30pm or 7:30pm on Saturday December 2nd.
 Message and data rates apply.

 Already have the code word?
 You can also enter below: